Your gift is 100% tax deductible

 CT scans can help determine the size of a retinoblastoma tumor and how much it has spread within the eye and to nearby areas.

 Normally, either a CT or an MRI scan is needed, but usually not both.
-Most doctors prefer to use MRI, because CT scans use x-rays, which might raise a child’s risk for other cancers in the future.
+Most doctors prefer to use MRI because CT scans use x-rays, which might raise a child’s risk for other cancers in the future.
 However, a CT scan can show deposits of calcium in the tumor much better than an MRI, which can be very helpful when the diagnosis of retinoblastoma is not clear.

 For this test, a small amount of low-level radioactive material is injected into the blood and travels to the bones.
-A special camera can detect the radioactivity and creates a picture of the skeleton.
+A special camera can detect the radioactivity and create a picture of the skeleton.

 Areas of active bone changes appear as “hot spots” on the scan.
 These areas may suggest cancer is in an area, but other bone diseases can also cause the same pattern.
 To help tell these apart, other tests such as plain x-rays or MRI scans of the bone might be needed.